Categories

 Here’s where Accessism comes in.
 At the Convergence Point, we’ll be forced to confront the obvious: the purpose of production isn’t profit, it’s life itself.

-In an open-access economy, abundance is distributed as access, not rationed by wages or markets.
-Automation, networks, and AI are not threats.
+In an open-access economy, abundance is intelligently managed for all inhabitants, human and otherwise, distributed as access rather than rationed by wages or markets.

 They’re the infrastructure of a society where nobody has to earn survival.